Colondry/Cobalt-Language/README.md

 - Suitable for database applications
 - Flexible enough for general-purpose programming

-Cobalt does not try to replace every programming language.

-Instead, it aims to provide a comfortable middle ground between the simplicity of high-level languages and the performance and control of native languages.

 ---
 # Command Basics
 ## **How to build/compile a file into a .exe file**